pascalbartschi/ICU-TimeSeries-Mortality-Prediction/README.md

 ### 2_SupervisedML

 * Run 2.1.2_basic_and_tsfresh_FINAL.ipynb to get the results of the 5 models with basic features as well as added features.
-* Run Q2_RNN/2_RNN.ipynb to get the results for the LSTM and BiLSTM
+* Run Q2_RNN/2_RNN.ipynb to get the results for the LSTM and BiLSTM.
-* Run 02-3-transformer-(tokens) to obtain the results for the transformer task in 2
+* Run 02-ransformers and 02-3-transformer-(tokens) to obtain the results for the transformers' task in 2.

 ### 3_RepresentationLearning